-New Zealand dropped its traffic-light system of Covid-19 restrictions on Sept.
-12, and removed face-mask requirements.
+New Zealand dropped its traffic-light system of Covid-19 restrictions in September 2022, and removed face-mask requirements.
 In addition, incoming travelers and aircrew no longer need to show proof of vaccination or to complete post-arrival testing.
 However,

 anyone who contracts Covid-19 is required to quarantine for seven days.

-The country fully reopened its borders on July 31, with travelers from nonwaiver countries and international students again allowed to apply for visas.
-The move marks the final phase of the country's reopening plan.
-Also on July 31, New Zealand opened
+The country fully reopened its borders in July 2022, with travelers from nonwaiver countries and international students again allowed to apply for visas.
+The move marked the final phase of the country's reopening plan.
+New Zealand also opened

 its maritime border, allowing cruise ships and recreational vessels such as foreign yachts to return.